Top five considerations for couples planning for the future

 Countless couples will enjoy a romantic candlelit dinner to celebrate St Valentine’s Day and in some cases no doubt, the occasion culminating in a proposal of marriage.

 The immediate priority for couples will then be ensuring that the seemingly endless wedding to do list has been completed and the final preparations have been made for the big day.
-However once the confetti has settled, longer term planning needs to be considered.
+However, once the confetti has settled, longer-term planning needs to be considered.
+These are the top five considerations for couples planning for the future.

 Marriage should not be taxing